davidemarchesan/unreal-spinning-wheels/README.md

 The race mode is multiplayer ready where everything is being replicated and synced.

-The race is mode is divided in main phases:
+The race is mode is divided in three main phases:
 - waiting for players.
 - racing: players can control their cars.
 - podium: leaderboard is shown.
 Players can not control their cars.

-The server holds the leaderboard and decide wether to accept lap times from players.
-Changes to the leaderboard are spread to players whom HUD will notify them.
+The server holds the leaderboard and decides whether to accept lap times from players.
+Changes to the leaderboard are replicated to clients, and HUD notifies players.

 The player can choose to play solo (LAN), join a LAN race or start a Steam session.
-When creating a session (solo or Steam) the server will play all saved tracks for 5 minutes each.
+When creating a session (solo or Steam) the server will cycles through all saved tracks for 5 minutes each.

 ### Meshes and Blender